Kitware/ParaView/Plugins/PythonQtPlugin/README.md

 To satisfy the PythonQt dependency, first build and install the PythonQt library and headers.
 I recommend using the PythonQt fork maintained by the commontk project.
-Commits from the commontk fork are migrated upstream to PythonQt on sourceforge.
+Commits from the commontk fork are migrated upstream to PythonQt github.
 To clone PythonQt using git:

     git clone https://github.com/commontk/PythonQt